TinyStepper

 What should I avoid during screen time battles?

-Don't extend screen time to avoid tantrums—it reinforces that tantrums get results.
-Avoid using screens as the default for every difficult moment.
+Don't extend screen time to avoid a tantrum — it teaches that tantrums get results.
+Don't use screens as the default for every difficult moment.
 Don't turn off abruptly without warning.
-Don't make screens a 'special reward' that increases their value.
-Don't negotiate rules in the moment.
+Don't make screens a "special reward" that increases their value in your child's eyes.
+Don't negotiate rules in the moment — set them BEFORE screens start.
+Don't allow screens at meals or in the hour before bed; the light disrupts melatonin and makes settling for sleep harder.

 Get weekly tips for tough toddler moments